Fleshmarket Close

-Fleshmarket Close is a 2004 crime novel by Ian Rankin, and is named after a real close in Edinburgh between the High Street and Market Street, crossing Cockburn Street.
+Fleshmarket Close is a 2004 crime novel by Ian Rankin.
 It is the fifteenth of the Inspector Rebus novels.
-"Fleshmarket" is the Scots term for butcher's market.
 It was released in the US under the title Fleshmarket Alley.

-The novel was the basis for the second episode in the second Rebus television series starring Ken Stott which was aired in 2006.
+The novel was the basis for the second episode in the second Rebus television series starring Ken Stott, which was aired in 2006.

+Background

+Fleshmarket Close is named after a real close in Edinburgh between the High Street and Market Street, crossing Cockburn Street.
+"Fleshmarket" is the Scots term for a butcher's market.
+The author has stated that the reason for the change of title for the US release was the publisher's belief that a US public might not be familiar with the term "close".

 Plot summary

 Detective Inspector John Rebus has no desk to work from, as a hint from his superiors that he should consider retirement, but he and his protégée Siobhan Clarke are still investigating some seemingly unconnected cases.
 The sister of a dead rape victim is missing; skeletons turn up embedded in a concrete floor; a Kurdish journalist is brutally murdered; and the son of a Glasgow gangster has moved into the Edinburgh vice scene.

 The book uses two new settings: a sink estate divided between the indigenous population and refugees (based on Wester Hailes), and a small town whose economy is dominated by an internment camp for asylum seekers (based on Dungavel).